 - Launch Edison Mail on your iPhone or iPad.

-- Choose whether or not to receive notifications from the app on the first launch.
+- Choose to let Edison access your contacts and whether or not to receive notifications from the app on the first launch.

 - Edison launches the provider's webpage for you to log in with your credentials.

 Grant Edison permission to your account by tapping Allow.

 - Edison will ask you to enable Focused Inbox, which is a feature that lets Edison separate your emails into Essential and Non-essential.
 If you want to use it, tap on Try Focused Inbox.

 Just like the other third-party mail apps, you can add another email account if you want to.
 Here's how!

 - Tap on the menu button in the top left corner (three lines).

 - Scroll down and tap on Settings in the bottom left corner.